gokaySendil/javaProjects/CurrencyConventer_with_GUI/readme.md

 * [Technologies](#technologies)

 ## General info
-This project is simple currency converter.User enter the amount and select 2 currency types one is from other is to.Then the program converts to amount to second currency
+This project is simple currency converter.User enters the amount and select 2 currency types one is from other is to.Then the program converts to amount to second currency due to current convertsion rate.

 ## Technologies
 Project is created with:
 * Java 15
 * json jar file
 * API(https://www.exchangerate-api.com)

+## Classes and Methods